roc-lang/rbt/docs/adrs/001-the-lowest-common-denominator-of-job-isolation.md

 ### Don't Isolate At All

-Many common build tools (make, shake, rake) do not isolate anything.
+Many common build tools (make, shake, rake, redo) do not isolate anything.
 Processes inherit the environment and run in the working directory to create new files.

 ### Blaze Descendants